 Stress is a response of the human body to extrinsic and intrinsic stimuli that disturb its overall balance and activities.
 Stressful environments not only increase the risk of your mental illnesses but also reduce your resistance.
 Continued stress/Prolonged stress decreases your coping skills and ability to deal with work and family responsibilities.
 Stress mostly affects your emotional strength and gives you a sense of worthlessness.
 The commonly reported effects of stress include muscle fatigue, chest discomfort, sleeping problems, aggressive attitude, weak memory, irritability, anxiety, and indigestion.
 Stress also increases your risk of mood swings, depression, and other serious mental health problems.

 - Stress becomes harmful when it is prolonged, with no effective tools to cope with/in situations when you are unable to defeat it through your willpower.

 - Stress is a type of biological response that your body generates after sensing the signals of threat and danger.

-- Your stress responses produce elevated levels of adrenaline that increases your blood pressure and heart rate.
+- Your stress responses produce elevated levels of adrenaline that increase your blood pressure and heart rate.

 - Stress also adversely affects the functionality of your brain and cardiovascular system.
 It usually emanates under the impact of disease burden, personal issues, financial problems, social isolation, and an unfriendly or challenging work environment.